X

 Cantillo had one of his best starts all season on Saturday, holding the White Sox to just one run over five and two-thirds innings while picking up his third victory of the season.
 Cantillo has spent the majority of the season in the bullpen or minors, but he moved to the rotation in early July and has gotten the chance to try his stuff as a starter.
 He’s flashed some big strikeout upside in the minors and as a reliever, but can Cantillo have any fantasy value down the stretch?

-Originally a 16th round pick out of high school in Hawaii by the Padres, Cantillo was one of the players Cleveland received in the Mike Clevinger trade.
+Originally a 16th-round pick out of high school in Hawaii by the Padres, Cantillo was one of the players Cleveland received in the Mike Clevinger trade.
 He wasn’t considered much of a prospect coming up, and he was ranked as Cleveland’s 44th overall prospect by Fangraphs earlier this season, with Cantillo seen as a future reliever.
-Cantillo works with a four pitch mix consisting of a four-seam fastball, changeup, curveball, and slider.
+Cantillo works with a four-pitch mix consisting of a four-seam fastball, changeup, curveball, and slider.

-Cantillo’s most used pitch this season has been the four-seam fastball, which he throws 40.5% of the time.
+Cantillo’s most-used pitch this season has been the four-seam fastball, which he throws 40.5% of the time.
 A 91.4 mph offering, Cantillo’s velocity was down to 90.7 mph in this start.
 It was the second time in three appearances that Cantillo experienced depressed velocity, as he fired just 88.8 mph against the Royals back on July 27.
-This lowered velocity could be a concern if it persists, but Cantillo had been able to average at least more than 91 mph in all of his other starts this season.
+This lowered velocity could be a concern if it persists, but Cantillo had been able to average at least 91 mph in all of his other starts this season.
 Velocity isn’t his game anyway, as Cantillo is in the 12th percentile of fastball velocity in the major leagues.

 Opponents have handled Cantillo’s fastball well, hitting .277 against the pitch with a .521 SLG and a .398 wOBA.
 The expected stats mirror the actual stats almost perfectly, with Cantillo sporting a .286 xBA, .518 xSLG, and .400 xwOBA with his heater this season.
 Batters are pulverizing the ball for a 96 mph average exit velocity off Cantillo’s fastball.
-Not only does Cantillo’s fastball lack velocity, it has incredibly poor spin and painfully average movement.
+Not only does Cantillo’s fastball lack velocity, but it also has incredibly poor spin and painfully average movement.
 This is not a good pitch, and it will likely be a liability for Cantillo on the mound throughout his major league career.

 The fastball certainly isn’t the reason Cantillo is in the majors, and it’s likely a big reason why Cantillo wasn’t considered much of a prospect despite putting up strong strikeout rates in the minor leagues.
 Cantillo’s best pitch would be his changeup, which he throws 32.5% of the time.
 His usage has dipped slightly as a starter, as he’s only thrown it 28.55% of the time when working as a starting pitcher.

 A 77.9 mph offering, Cantillo’s changeup has put up some gaudy numbers this season.
 Batters are hitting just .208 off the pitch with a .351 SLG and a .287 wOBA.
 The expected stats suggest that Cantillo has earned these results, with a .193 xBA, .270 xSLG, and a .253 xwOBA against.
-Those are strong numbers, but what really makes the pitch special is it’s strikeout rate.
+Those are strong numbers, but what really makes the pitch special is its strikeout rate.
 Cantillo has an unreal 51% whiff rate with his changeup this season.
 He notched six of his nine whiffs with the pitch in this start, good for a monster 55% whiff rate.

 An ultra-low spin offering at just 1506 RPM, Cantillo’s changeup has big horizontal movement, giving it plenty of break and a unique shape.
 Have a look at his 2025 pitch movement profile (changeup in green).